 - Uîroioniâ (justice).
 To be honourable is to also be just.
 To exercise fairness in our decisions and actions.
 It also requires the knowledge of making decisions in a just manner.
 As acting I’m a fair and just ways is important, so is speaking out when justice is being violated.
 And that takes a little of the next virtue.

 - Galâ (bravery).
 To be brave is another thing that isn’t always easily understood.
 It is not fearlessness.
 Bravery is doing something in spite of fear.
 And bravery is living up to the virtues even when it is inconvenient or when everyone around you disregards them.
 It’s also about having the fortitude to admit a mistake or flaw, as well as face consequences for one’s wrongdoings.

 An example of Gauls (also called Celts in the Classical world) is illustrated in Phillip Freeman’s ‘the Philosopher and the Druids‘ (Kindle edition) speaks of the account Alexander the Great’s general Ptolemy on the matter of Gaulish bravery:

 “But the leader of the Celtic band soberly looked Alexander in the eye and said, “Nothing.
 We honor the friendship of a man like you more than anything in the world, but we are afraid of nothing at all.
 Except,” he added with a grin, “that the sky might fall down on our heads!”

 As all traditions have ethical and moral codes, so do we.
-We’re confident that these virtues are a reasonable approach to right actions that combines ancient inspiration with modern sensibilities.
+We’re confident that these virtues are a reasonable approach to right actions based on what was taught to the people by the Druides.
 There are many other virtues that could be listed but almost all of them are related to those listed in some way.